West Auckland house cordoned off after man arrives at Mobil petrol station 'bleeding from his head'

-Emergency services have attended an incident at a Mobil petrol station in west Auckland.
+A man has been taken to hospital in a serious condition after he turned up bleeding at a service station in west Auckland.

-St John Ambulance was called to the station on Titirangi Rd, New Lynn at 4.15am.
+St John ambulance was called to the Mobil service station on Titirangi Road in New Lynn just before 4.30am.

-A house in the area has been cordoned off by police following the incident, Newshub reported.

-A witness said a man pulled up at the station bleeding badly from his head.
+A witness told Newshub a man pulled up at the station bleeding badly from his head.
 A car was later seen being towed away.

 READ MORE: